slacka/WoeUSB/CONTRIBUTING.md

 ### Report Software Bugs Effectively
 How you report software bugs greatly effects how fast it has been processed and fixed, refer [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for more information

+## Localize(Translate) the Software
+If you are an user of non-English locale you may help this project by translate it to your language, this is call localization, or L10N for short.
+This software has been internationalized so that it is capable of  showing to user with different languages.

+Also you may translate our documentation to the language you are acquainted of.

 ## Improving Code
 There's so many aspects of the code that can be improved, however please consider the following topics while doing so.